 This dish is the most commonly served of them all.
 Rice and beans are ubiquitous across the Caribbean, and Cuba is no exception.
 There are two main terms for rice and beans in Cuban Spanish.
 These are:

 Congrí: this is linguistically derived from the old Haitian French word for red beans and rice.

-Throughout Cuban history this has often been served as a dish in itself, a staple of the island.
-Rice and beans are still two products given out for free on the libreta (ration book), so it is served very regularly in most houses.
+Throughout Cuban history, this has often been served as a dish in itself, a staple of the island.
+Rice and beans are still two products given out on the "libreta" (ration book), so it is served very regularly in most houses.
 Nowadays, if you are eating out in cafes and restaurants then it will be available as an accompaniment to the dishes mentioned above.

 There is a sister dish, known as "arroz con frijoles", meaning literally "rice with beans".
 This is different to "congrí" and "moros y cristianos" in that the beans have been cooked separately to the rice.
 When ordering you may be asked if you want the rice and beans already mixed, or separate from each other.
 Both options should be satisfying.
 Just remember to use the correctly terminology!